Game-Based Training for a Calmer Home

 If your dog struggles with sudden changes, try short novelty sessions that make unpredictability enjoyable.

-Hide a toy or treats in or around something new, like a holiday tin or decoration.
+How to play: Hide a toy or treats in or around something new, like a bag or item a guest brings.
 Let your dog discover it.
 Always prioritize safety.

 4. Management Is Training, Too